 Stocks and shares Isas: tax advantages for basic-rate taxpayers

-Dividend income: If you buy shares, or collective investments such as unit trusts that invest in a portfolio of shares for you, you're likely to receive dividends.
+Dividend income: If you buy shares, or collective investments, such as unit trusts that invest in a portfolio of shares for you, you're likely to receive dividends.
 Previously, these would be paid with 10% deducted at source.
 It's not possible to reclaim this tax, which is why it was not quite true to say that stocks and shares Isas were 'tax-free'.
-But starting in the 2016/17 tax year, the 10% deduction will be abolished.
-Instead, investors will receive a £5,000 allowance, meaning the first £5,000 of dividend income will be tax-free.
-After this, dividends will be taxed at 7.5% for basic rate taxpayers.
+Starting in the 2016/17 tax year, the 10% deduction was abolished.
+Instead, investors receive a £5,000 allowance, meaning that the first £5,000 of dividend income will be tax-free.
+After this, dividends will be taxed at 7.5% for basic-rate taxpayers.

 Interest: If you invest in interest-bearing investments, such as corporate bonds and gilts in your stocks and shares Isa, interest is paid tax-free, meaning a saving of 20% tax for a basic-rate taxpayer.

 Stocks and shares Isas: tax advantages for higher and additional-rate taxpayers

 Dividend income: If you earn dividends of more than £5,000 from your investments outside an Isa, you will pay tax of 32.5% if you're a higher-rate taxpayer and 38.1% if you're an additional-rate taxpayer.
 You can avoid having to pay this if your assets are within an Isa wrapper.

 Capital gains: For higher and additional-rate taxpayers, the capital gains tax benefit is the same as for basic-rate taxpayers.